mtlynch/mtlynch.io/content/posts/code-review-love/index.md

 - code-review-love/og-cover.jpg
 hide_affiliate_warning: true # No affiliate links in this post
 ---
-When people talk about code reviews, they mostly focus on the reviewer.
+When people talk about code reviews, they often focus on rules the reviewer should follow.
 What about the author?
-The person who writes the code is just as important to a successful review as the person reading it.
+The person who writes the code is just as important as the reader in achieving a successful review.
 Sadly, there's scant guidance for developers on preparing their code for review.
-As a result, authors often screw up their own reviews simply because they don't know any better.
+As a result, authors often sabotage their own reviews simply because they don't know any better.

 This article describes best practices for participating in a code review when you're the author.
 In fact, by the end of this post, you're going to be so good at sending your code out for review that **your reviewer will literally fall in love with you**.